microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/place.md

 Places like [room](room.md), [workspace](workspace.md), and [roomList](roomlist.md) contain the basic **ID**, display name, and email address.
 In addition, they contain navigational information like physical address and geographical coordinates, and in the case of rooms, other relevant information such as AV capabilities, floor number, and capacity.

-The [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions support similar lookup for rooms and room lists in a tenant.
+The [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions support similar lookups for rooms and room lists in a tenant.
 The following table compares the places API and these functions.

 > **Note:** The **findRooms** and **findRoomLists** functions are deprecated.